-One of the most common questions we see from new citrus tree owners in their first season is "Why is my citrus tree dropping yellow leaves?", followed by some amount of panic.
-Here is a brief write-up that will hopefully help you have a better understanding of why citrus trees drop their leaves and when to worry.
+One of the most common questions we see from new citrus tree owners in their first season is "Why is my citrus tree dropping yellow leaves?"
+Here is a brief explanation that will hopefully help you have a better understanding of why citrus tree leaves turn yellow and drop.

 Abnormal leaf drop can be caused by several factors including exposure to extreme changes in temperature, lack of water, over watering, lack of nutrients or nutrients imbalance, wind, root disease, pests including insects and rodents, systematic diseases, or even damage from spraying.